 The Communications and Outreach Division is responsible for promoting a wider public understanding and appreciation of Classics.
 Its goal is to strengthen the SCS's ability to communicate with a broadly constituted audience.

-- Committee on Public Information and Media Relations promotes a broad appreciation and understanding of the Greek and Roman world by spreading awareness of Classics in all forms of media and developing ties with diverse media outlets.
-The committee meets at the annual meeting
+- Committee on Public Information and Media Relations promotes a broad appreciation and understanding of the Greek and Roman world and is responsible for selecting the Forum Prize winner in the Fall of each year.
+The committee meets at the annual meeting.

 - Outreach Prize Committee reviews nominations for and selects the winner of a prize that recognizes an outstanding work of an SCS member or members that makes an aspect of classical antiquity available and attractive to a non-specialist audience.
 The project or event to be considered must have been developed entirely or in part within ten years of the nomination deadline; candidates for the prize must currently be SCS members.
-The Committee conducts all its work in late Summer by e-mail and (if necessary) by conference call.
+The Committee conducts all its work in the Fall by e-mail and (if necessary) by a virtual meeting.

 The Education Division of the Society is responsible for all of the Society's activities in the fields of elementary, secondary, and post-secondary education.

 - K-12 Education Committee consists of appointed members who serve as a central resource of information and activity responsive to the educational concerns of teachers and scholars in the K-12 sector.
 Its members serve ex officio on the Joint Committee (with ACL) on the Classics in American Education (JCCAE - see below) and advises the Vice President of the Education Division on the projects and activities of the other standing committees of the division.
-The Committee on Education and the JCCAE meet together for 2 to 3 hours at each annual meeting, and the Committee on Education conducts other business by e-mail during the rest of the year.
+The Committee on K-12 Education and the JCCAE meet together for 2 to 3 hours at each annual meeting and frequently organizes a panel at the annual meeting.
+Committee members frequently work on standards and informational resources.

 - College and University Education Committee consists of appointed members who serve as a central resource of information and activity responsive to the educational concerns of teachers and scholars in all types of higher education institutions from community colleges to PhD-granting departments.
 The commitee meets in person at the annual meeting and remotely at other times of the year.

 - Coffin Traveling Fellowship Committee selects an outstanding secondary school Greek and/or Latin teacher to receive a fellowship to study in classical lands (not limited to Greece and Italy).
-The Committee conducts all its work in the early Spring by e-mail and (if necessary) by conference call.
+The Committee conducts all its work in the early Spring by e-mail and (if necessary) at a virtual meeting.

 - Committee on Awards for Excellence in Teaching of the Classics reviews nominations and selects up to three recipients annually of the Society's collegiate teaching award.
-The Committee conducts all its work over the Summer by e-mail and (if necessary) by conference call.
+The Committee conducts its work in the Fall and if necessary by conference call.
+Work on reviewing and revising application and nomination guidelines may take place over the summer.

 - Joint Committee (with ACL) on the Classics in American Education (JCCAE) works to improve communication and cooperation among all levels of Classics teachers.
 One subcommittee selects up to two winners of the Society's award for excellence in precollegiate teaching each Fall, and another subcommittee selects 4 to 6 winners of SCS Pedagogy Awards each spring.
-All award selections are made by e-mail and (if necessary) by conference call.
+All award selections are made by e-mail and (if necessary) at a virtual meeting.
 In addition to meeting at the annual meeting as described above, JCCAE meets at the Institute of the American Classical League in June.

 - Pearson Fellowship Committee oversees the annual selection process and award of the Pearson Fellowship which enables an outstanding student who majored in Classics or a related field in a North American college or university to study for a year in a university in the United Kingdom.
-The Committee reviews applications for the Fellowship in early November of each year and meets in person with its 4 top-ranked candidates for 3 to 4 hours at each annual meeting.
+The Committee reviews applications for the Fellowship in early November of each year, longer writing samples for short-listed candidates in December, and meets in person with its 4 top-ranked candidates virtually in January.
+Recently these fellowship interviews have occurred outside the dates of the annual meeting.

 - Koenen Fellowship Committee has three members, one appointed by the American Society of Papryologists.
 The committee works by email in the spring to adjudicate applications for the Koenen Fellowship award for training in papyrology.